-Please note that RAMCLEAR will perform no useful function in a PC-XT, since the computer will automatically see and initialize all user RAM.
-Also note that the PC-2, PC-XT, and PC-1 with the new ROM BIOS (supplied with the IBM hard disk add-on) do not support user memory between addresses :C0000 and :EFFFF.
+Please note that RAMCLEAR will perform no useful function in a PC-XT or Portable PC because the computer will automatically see and initialize all user RAM.
+Also note that for the PC-2, PC-XT, or PC-1 (with the new ROM BIOS supplied with the IBM hard disk add-on), IBM does not recommend support for user memory between addresses :C0000 and :EFFFF.